ruizalexandre/ruizalexandre/README.md

   */
 ```

-## The Fellowship of The Code
+## snowcodes

-This is an [organization](https://github.com/the-fellowship-of-the-code) of passionnates developers.
+I created snowcodes in 2021.
+The is my own company to create some cool stuff :)

 * [pokedex-vanilla-js](https://github.com/the-fellowship-of-the-code/pokedex-vanilla-js)